aicenter/agentpolis-demo/README.md

 # Agentpolis Demo Application

-This repository demonstrates how can be Agentpolis used to simulate urban transportation scenarios.
-First, we illustrate how to convert raw OpenStreetMap data to geoJSON format used by Agentpolis in Python.
-Then, create a simple Java application that simulates and visualizes movement of several vehicles over the road network specified in the input geoJSON files.
+In this repository, we demonstrate how to use [Agentpolis](https://github.com/aicenter/agentpolis) to simulate urban transportation scenarios.
+It contains a Python script that illustrates how to convert raw OpenStreetMap data to geoJSON format used by Agentpolis.
+Further, it contains an example Java code that illustrates how to use Agentpolis to simulate and visualize movement of several vehicles over the road network specified in the input geoJSON files.

 ### Example of usage